zsiciarz/base-crm-api-client/README.md

    - Additional views for Deals like top_deals, total_pipeline, and deals/by_ids (supporting multiple ids)
    - Configuration checks like integration status, voice and email preferences, etc.

-FutureSimple made it clear that the search function was not set in stone and the same likely applies to these additional features.
-Users desiring officially supported features should download and use the limited OfficialSupport branch.
-Users willing to risk intermittent issues to take advantage of these advanced features should use master.
+FutureSimple made it clear that the search functionality was not set in stone and the same likely applies to these additional features.
+Users desiring officially supported features should download and use the [client from the original repo] (https://github.com/npinger/base-crm-api-client) (or the OfficialSupport branch here).
+Users willing to risk intermittent issues to take advantage of a more advanced feature set should use master.

 NOTE:  IF YOU ARE USING THE EXPANDED CLIENT, TAKE FULL ADVANTAGE OF THE FUNCTION DOCS.
 IN SOME CASES (ESPECIALLY PAGING) THE CLIENT USES INTERFACES THAT DO NOT COMPLY WITH THE DEV.FUTURESIMPLE.COM SPECIFICATION.